Alfresco/docs-alfresco/support/latest/policies/enhancement.md

 ## Can enhancement requests be escalated

-If you are a customer or partner, then you can escalate your enhancement via the standard support and account management channels.
+If you are a customer or partner, then you can escalate your enhancement via the standard Customer Success and account management channels.

 ## Can I request an enhancement for a specific Alfresco product/version